Health Services Staff

-Flu remains widespread in R.I.
-The virus spreads when an infected person coughs or sneezes near another person.
+The flu virus spreads when an infected person coughs or sneezes near another person.
 It may also spread when people touch something covered with infected droplets and then touch their eyes, mouth, or nose.

 If you have flu-like symptoms (sudden onset of fever with sore throat, cough, body aches, vomiting or diarrhea) and have a chronic medical problem such as asthma, diabetes, immunosuppression or heart disease, please call your PCP (primary care provider) or RIC Health Services (401)-456-8055.
 If you are at high risk for complications from the flu you should consult your health care provider when your flu symptoms begin.
 Certain antiviral drugs may be recommended to treat the flu.

 Warning signs that can signal the need for urgent medical care include difficulty breathing, shortness of breath, chest pain and severe or persistent vomiting.
 If someone has the flu, begins to improve and then gets worse again with a return of fever, they should seek medical care immediately!
 Go to the nearest emergency room.